viakab/fpv-builds/README.md

 → [Full build notes](builds/micro-quad-2in/)

-## 2. Scratch-built tricopter
+## 2. Tricopter

 ![Tricopter](builds/tricopter/images/hero.jpg)

-Large three-motor airframe built from scratch: carbon square-tube arms on a cut plate, with the rear motor on a 3D-printed pivoting mount driven by a servo for yaw.
+Large three-motor airframe built from scratch: wood square-tube arms on a delrin plate, with the rear motor on a 3D-printed pivoting mount driven by a servo for yaw.
 Naze32 flight controller, Fatshark 600 mW analog VTX, Graupner HoTT receiver, HD action camera up front.
-Flies more like an aeroplane than a quad — banked, forward-flight handling.
-Kept as a reference build; not first in line for restoration.
+Flies more like an airplane than a
+quad: banked, forward-flight handling.

 → [Full build notes](builds/tricopter/)